vektor8/CTF-Writeups/README.md

 # CTF-Writeups

-Writeups from CTF I've participated in.
+Writeups from CTFs I've participated in.